danieljprice/splash/docs/basic.rst

-To plot contours of a quantity instead of a rendered plot, simply set the colour scheme used for rendering to 0 (contours only) via the “change colour scheme” option in the r)ender menu (type “r2” from the main menu as a shortcut to option 2 in the render menu).
+To plot contours of a quantity instead of a rendered plot, simply set the colour scheme used for rendering to 0 (contours only) via the “change colour scheme” option in the :ref:`sec:menu-r` (type “r2” from the main menu as a shortcut to option 2 in the :ref:`sec:menu-r`).

 Contours of an additional quantity can also be plotted on top of a render plot.
-However the prompt for an additional contour plot does not appear by default – it can be turned on via the “plot contours” option in the r)ender menu (type “r3” at the main menu as a shortcut).
+However the prompt for an additional contour plot does not appear by default – it can be turned on via the “plot contours” option in the :ref:`sec:menu-r` (type “r3” at the main menu as a shortcut).
 With this option set *and a non-zero response to the render prompt*, a prompt appears below the render prompt: